Species-theoretic foundations of perturbative quantum field theory: Introduction

-In causal perturbation theory, the braid arrangement is the space of time components of configurations \hbox{$\cX^I= \{ \text{functions } I\to \cX \}$} modulo translations, see e.g. \cite[Section 2]{Ruelle}, \cite[Equation 2.16]{Huz1}, and the hyperplanes are the coinciding interaction points.
-Every hyperplane arrangement has a corresponding adjoint hyperplane arrangement \cite[Section 1.9.2]{aguiar2017topics}.
-In causal perturbation theory, the adjoint braid arrangement is the space of energy components, with restriction to the sum zero hyperplane corresponding to momentum conservation, see e.g. \cite[Section 2]{Ruelle}, \cite[around Equation 2.16]{Huz1}.
-The spherical representation of the adjoint braid arrangement is called the Steinmann sphere/planet, e.g. \cite[Figure A.4]{epstein2016}.
-The chambers of the adjoint braid arrangement are indexed by combinatorial gadgets called cells $\cS$ \cite[Definition 6]{epstein1976general}, also known as maximal unbalanced families \cite{billera2012maximal}.
-The Lie algebra $\Zie$ (together with its dual Lie coalgebra) has a natural geometric realization over the adjoint braid arrangement \cite[Section 6]{Ruelle}, \cite[\href{https://www.youtube.com/watch?v=fUnr0f6mV4c}{Lecture 33}]{oc17}, \cite{lno2019}, \cite{norledge2019hopf}, which results in cells corresponding to certain special primitive elements $\mathtt{D}_\cS\in \Zie[I]$ (\autoref{adjoint}), named Dynkin elements by Aguiar-Mahajan \cite[Section 14.1]{aguiar2017topics}.
-The Dynkin elements span $\Zie$, but they are not linearly independent.
+In causal perturbation theory, the braid arrangement appears as the space of time components of configurations \hbox{$\cX^I$} modulo translational symmetry \cite[Section 2]{Ruelle}, and the reflection hyperplanes are the coinciding interaction points.
+Every real hyperplane arrangement $\text{A}$ has a corresponding adjoint hyperplane arrangement $\text{A}^\vee$ \cite[Section 1.9.2]{aguiar2017topics}.
+The free vector space $\bR I$ on $I$ is naturally $\Hom(\bR^I,\bR)$, and so the adjoint of the braid arrangement is given by

+In causal perturbation theory, the adjoint braid arrangement appears as the space of energy components \cite[Section 2]{Ruelle}, and the hyperplanes correspond to subsets going `on-shell'.
+The spherical representation of the adjoint braid arrangement is called the Steinmann sphere, or Steinmann planet, e.g. \cite[Figure A.4]{epstein2016}.
+The chambers of the adjoint braid arrangement are indexed by combinatorial gadgets called cells $\cS$ \cite[Definition 6]{epstein1976general}, also known as maximal unbalanced families \cite{billera2012maximal} and positive sum systems \cite{MR3467341}.

+The primitive part Lie algebra $\Zie=\mathcal{P}(\Sig)$ (together with its dual Lie coalgebra $\Zie^\ast$) has a natural geometric realization over the adjoint braid arrangement \cite[Section 6]{Ruelle}, \cite[\href{https://www.youtube.com/watch?v=fUnr0f6mV4c}{Lecture 33}]{oc17}, \cite{lno2019}, \cite{norledge2019hopf}, which results in cells $\cS$ corresponding to certain special primitive elements $\mathtt{D}_\cS\in \Zie[I]$ (\autoref{adjoint}), named Dynkin elements by Aguiar-Mahajan \cite[Section 14.1 and 14.9.8]{aguiar2017topics}.
+It is shown in \cite{norledge2019hopf} that the Dynkin elements span $\Zie$, but they are not linearly independent.
 The relations which are satisfied by the Dynkin elements are known as the Steinmann relations \cite[Equation 44]{steinmann1960} (\autoref{stein}), first studied by Steinmann in settings where $\Sig$ is represented as operator-valued distributions.
-If we restrict a curried system of interacting generalized time-ordered products to the primitive part $\Zie=\mathcal{P}(\Sig)$, then we obtain a Lie algebra homomorphism
+More recently, they have been studied in the context scattering amplitudes, where they appear to be related to cluster algebras \cite{drummond2018cluster}, \cite{caron2019cosmic}, \cite{Caron-Huot:2020bkp}.